binnes/WiFiMeshRaspberryPi/part1/PIMESH.md

     However, these values must be the same on ALL devices that will form your mesh network.

-5. Ensure the batman-adv kernel module is loaded at boot time by issuing the following command : ```echo 'batman-adv' | sudo tee --append /etc/modules```
+5. Ensure the batman-adv kernel module is loaded at boot time by issuing the following command :

+    ```text
+    echo 'batman-adv' | sudo tee --append /etc/modules
+    ```

 6. Stop the DHCP process from trying to manage the wireless lan interface by issuing the following command : ```echo 'denyinterfaces wlan0' | sudo tee --append /etc/dhcpcd.conf```
 7. Make sure the startup script gets called by editing file **/etc/rc.local** as root user, e.g.